towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

 \* 'UseVirtualFramebuffer' [Ask](/docs/Ask) for support of virtual framebuffer, even if it isn't strictly needed, given the remaining set of requirements.
 Most of the tasks require such a framebuffer - it gets enabled anyway.
-In a few cases, e.g., to simplify your code \(no need for special cases\), it may be useful to activate such a framebuffer even if it isn't strictly needed.
+In a few cases, e.g., to simplify your code (no need for special cases), it may be useful to activate such a framebuffer even if it isn't strictly needed.
 This option activates a minimal buffer with 8 bits per color cmponent fixed point precision.

-  Usage: PsychImaging\('AddTask', 'General', 'UseVirtualFramebuffer'\);
+  Usage: PsychImaging('AddTask', 'General', 'UseVirtualFramebuffer');

 \* 'UseDisplayRotation' [Ask](/docs/Ask) to use builtin panel fitter exclusively for rotating the framebuffer.
-This is useful if you want to turn your display device from landscape \(= normal upright\) orientation into portrait orientation \(= rotated by 90 degrees clockwise or counterclockwise\).
-In such a case you will want to rotate the framebuffer by 90 degrees as well, but you should \*not\* use the "rotate monitor" function of your operating system for this purpose, as this will very likely interfere with visual stimulus presentation timing and timestamping\!
+This is useful if you want to turn your display device from landscape (= normal upright) orientation into portrait orientation (= rotated by 90 degrees clockwise or counterclockwise).
+In such a case you will want to rotate the framebuffer by 90 degrees as well, but you should \*not\* use the "rotate monitor" function of your operating system for this purpose, as this will very likely interfere with visual stimulus presentation timing and timestamping!
 Use this task instead.
 It will perform rotation in a similar way, but without severe interference to timing.
 However, there is one limitation to this method: Multisample anti-aliasing currently does not work if you use our framebuffer rotation.

-  Usage: PsychImaging\('AddTask', 'General', 'UseDisplayRotation', angle\);
+  Usage: PsychImaging('AddTask', 'General', 'UseDisplayRotation', angle);

   'angle' is the desired rotation angle.
 The only values which will give well defined and useful results are multiples of 90 degrees, useful